|

 9th Amedeo Avogadro, Italian physicist, mathematician,

 12th H.P.
-Blavatsky, Russian author, co-founder of the Theosoophical
+Blavatsky, Russian author, co-founder of the Theosophical

 12th Erwin Schrödinger, Austrian theoretical physicist, Nobel